sourced-bvba/blog/_posts/2019-05-24-checking-clean-architecture.md

         .check(allClasses());
 }
 ```

+Being able to test your architecture is very important, because this provides a safety net for people that want to take shortcuts.

 If you start searching for this, I hope you have more luck that I had, because I wasn't able to find the code that achieves this, but this encouraged me to create my own which is what this article is about.
 You see, when you're using a multi-module monorepo for applications or microservices that adheres to clean architecture principles, you can enforce a lot of the rules with the dependencies between the modules.
 The incoming adapter module (what I call consuming infrastructure) should only have a dependency on the application api module (and perhaps a shared vocabulary).
 That's it.
 However, if you have a single repository, people are able to access every part of your application, even though you wouldn't want them to make shortcuts.